District Heating: What Are They and How They Drive Energy Efficiency in City Councils

 Another example of central heating and cooling networks is in the city of Barcelona, where the areas of the Forum and the 22@ technology district have a central in the Fòrum area – which uses steam from the incineration of urban waste and condenses its equipment using seawater – and a second central in the 22@ district.

 The network has a length of 14 km and serves 80 buildings, air conditioning an area of 760.000 m².
 The connected heat power is 51 MW, and the cold power is 73 MW.
-Installed cooling capacity is 35.9 MWh, with an accumulated cold water power of 40 MWh and another in the ice storage tanks of 80 MWh.
+The installed cooling capacity is 35.9 MWh, with an accumulated cold water power of 40 MWh and another in the ice storage tanks of 80 MWh.

-The case of the city of Móstoles
+The case of the city of Mostoles

 In 2017 the largest District Heating network in Spain was opened in the city of Móstoles.
 This central heating network will serve 6.500 homes, corresponding to 13 communities of neighbours, thanks to a biomass plant of 12 MW.